 This amazing sightseeing tour takes you around the famous city for an up-close and personal look at some of its most notable temples, as well as stops at its old city walls, gates and moat, and the local market and Tapae Gate.
 The highlight of this tour includes Wat Chiang Man, the city’s oldest temple and famed for a Chedi supported by rows of elephantine buttresses; Wat Phrasing home of the beautiful Lai Kham chapel with its exquisite woodcarving and northern style murals; Wat Chedi Luang and its enormous Pagoda; and Wat Suan Dok, which dates back to the 14th century when it served as the pleasure gardens to the Thai monarchy.
 Nowadays it houses several white Chedi’s, containing the ashes of Chiang Mai’s former Royal family.
 The last temple also houses one of the most famous monk schools in all of Chiang Mai.

 The two ancient cities of Lampang and Lamphun are located in the southern Chiang Mai region.
-They offer a different experience for visitors and are in total contrast to the beaches and sea resorts of the south.
 One of the interesting highlights of this tour is a visit to the Thai Elephant Conservation Centre.
 It was founded in 1993 under Royal Patronage, and cares for more than 50 Asian elephants in a beautiful forest with a relaxed non-commercial feel.
-Here you will learn how to care for an elephant and experience a one-hour jungle ride on top one of these majestic beasts.
+Here you will learn how to care for an elephant and experience a one-hour jungle ride on top one of these majestic animals.
 After a delicious local lunch, the tour heads back towards Chiang Mai, stopping at Lamphun.
 Steeped in a history that dates back to A.D.
 700, Lamphun is famous for several ancient and revered temples.
 Among them is Wat Prathat Hariphunchai, built in A.D.
 1044 at the site of the ruins of the Royal Palace, and Wat Jamathevi, named after a 7th century queen and founder of Lampoon.
 Her ashes are interred in the main stupa of the Wat.
 The trip concludes with a fascinating ride along the old Lampoon-Chiang Mai Road.

 Fly from Chiang Mai to Luang Prabang, Laos via Bangkok.